 Before you Read About the Herbal Home Remedies for Asthma

-According to the Global Burden of Diseases Study published in 2012, around about 334 million people globally suffer from asthma.
+According to the Global Burden of Diseases Study published in 2012, around 334 million people globally suffer from asthma.
 It is an illness that takes a big toll on the sufferer's life, both physically and emotionally and, if not managed correctly, can be fatal.

 The good news is that asthma can, to a large extent be managed.
-It is, however, not something that you should attempt on your own - if you or a loved one has asthma, it is important that the condition is monitored by a health care professional.
+It is, however, not something that you should attempt on your own—if you or a loved one has asthma, it is important that the condition is monitored by a health care professional.
 The herbs that we will go through in this article will be helpful in reducing the severity and number of attacks but they should not be seen as a substitute for professional medical advice.

 Identify What is Causing the Asthma Attacks

-Pinning down a reason why asthma developed can be difficult - it is speculated that heredity, allergies, and obesity might all be contributing factors.
+Pinning down a reason why asthma developed can be difficult.
+It is speculated that heredity, allergies, and obesity might all be contributing factors.

-It is easier, however, to pin down what triggers your own asthma attacks - these will differ from one person to the next but some items could include:
+It is easier, however, to pin down what triggers your own asthma attacks.
+These will differ from one person to the next but some items could include: